seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/uncut.md

 I hold as little counsel with weak fear
 As you, my lord, or any Scot that this day lives:
 Let it be seen to-morrow in the battle
-Which of us fears.
+Which of us fears. /

 **EARL OF DOUGLAS**
-Yea, or to-night.
+/ Yea, or to-night. /

 **VERNON**
-Content.
+/ Content.

 **HOTSPUR**
 To-night, say I.

 **VERNON**
-Come, come it nay not be.
+Come, come it may not be.
 I wonder much,
 Being men of such great leading as you are,
 That you foresee not what impediments
 Drag back our expedition: certain horse